 *Inspiration & Instruction for drawing your life is HERE. 🙂

-I can’t believe it!
-I am so so excited to finally have these 12 lessons to offer to you!
 Years ago, I wrote a lesson a week on my blog.
 I called it Draw Your Life Mini Lessons.
 The response was positive and several asked for the lessons in book form.
-Though I made a couple of attempts at that, it just didn’t seem like the right container for the lessons.
-At the beginning of this year, I got the idea to expand the lessons into an ebook and video course.
+I have revised and polished the lessons to encompass a 12-week ebook of encouragement and instruction for keeping a sketchbook journal.
 It is now complete and available in my ETSY shop.

-The self-guided course is now called Discover Your Life Beautiful, One Drawing At A Time.
-It is the same 12 Lessons compiled into a 64-page ebook instantly downloaded upon purchase.
-Each lesson has a password protected video to view which offers more discussion on that Lesson’s topic as well as a look inside my sketchbooks, filled over the last ten years.
+The self-guided lessons are now called Discover Your Life Beautiful, One Drawing At A Time.
+It is a 64-page ebook Which instantly downloads upon purchase.
 The course is equal parts inspiration and motivation, tips and techniques, as well as instruction for four different approaches to drawing.
-As you move through the lessons you will come full circle to Draw Up A Chair and begin again and again.
+As you move through the lessons you will come full circle to Draw Up A Chair (Lesson One) and begin again.

 Of all the creative endeavors I enjoy, this practice of drawing my life is at the center.
 From this daily habit, I’m enabled to see my life for the beauty that may be out in the open or hidden from view.
 It takes drawing to uncover it sometimes, and sketching it celebrates the life I’ve been granted.

-I would love to hear from you as to how it’s going, should you choose to purchase the course and work through the lessons.
-Whether you are a beginner at sketching or a seasoned artist, you will find something in this course to encourage and inspire you!
+I would love to hear from you as to how it’s going, should you choose to purchase the ebook and work through the lessons.
+Whether you are a beginner at sketching or a seasoned artist, you will find something in these lessons to encourage and inspire you!

 I do not like to iron.
 At all.